-Shadwen isn't a well known-game at all, either on the PC or Mac, possibly because its rather thin story isn't as engaging as it could have been.
-However, it does bring some new ideas to the stealth-em-up genre that provide some interesting challenges.
+Shadwen isn't a well-known game, either on the PC or Mac, possibly because its rather thin story isn't as engaging as it could have been.
+However, it does bring new ideas to the stealth-em-up genre that provide some interesting challenges.

 You take on the role of the title character, Shadwen, a sneaky assassin on a quest to kill the local king (for reasons that are never explained very well).
 This means working your way through the streets of a typically medieval fantasy kingdom, and then penetrating the defences of the King's castle.
 But where other stealth games might allow you to choose between a full frontal assault or a more stealthy approach, Shadwen really puts its entire emphasis on the use of stealth.